jswank-lfm/lexingtonfriends.org/site/content/about/arcc-minute.md

 *(Note: The Covenant of Community was approved in 2012.
 It will be reviewed and updated in 2023.)*

 Approved at Meeting for Business, November 13, 2022

-Lexington Friends Meeting (Quaker)

-For more info: clerk@lexingtonfriends.org